 The most infectious and serious disease affecting cats is feline parvovirus.
-The disease occurs wherever there are large numbers of cats and is usually fatal in the young animal.
+The disease occurs wherever there are large numbers of cats and is usually fatal in young animals.

 The cause of the disease is a small virus, feline parvovirus (FPV), also known as feline panleukopenia virus, closely related to the virus that causes parvovirus infection in dogs.